hamlett-neil-ur/housing_price_model/README.md

 ## Executive Summary.

 Uncertainty research outlines a preliminary capability to identify below-market opportunities to purchase residential properties.
-A hypothetical Real-Estate Investment Trust (REIT) initiated a fund to follow other hedge funds in to the residential real-estate rental market.
+A hypothetical Real-Estate Investment Trust (REIT) seeks to enter residential real-estate rental market.
 The business model is described in [R. Dizember, L. Kuzisto, *WSJ*, July 21, 20176](https://www.wsj.com/articles/meet-your-new-landlord-wall-street-1500647417) and [A. Semiuels, *The Atlantic*, February 13, 2019](https://www.theatlantic.com/technology/archive/2019/02/single-family-landlords-wall-street/582394/), among other places.

 Two aspects of investors' operating model tend to deliver higher profitability than conventional landlords managing single-family homes.
 First, the funds buy their properties with cash.
 This gives them advantages over would-be owner/occupants dependendent on financing.
 Second, they transfer costs to tenents that are conventionally borne by landlords.
 Tenants, for example, assume resonsibility for some maintenance cost.